jzimmek/nested/README.md

 end
 ```

-The model is available in all http verb block.
-Except inpost.
+The model is available in all http verb blocks.
+Except in post.
 The post block has to return a new model.

 ```
 class MyApi < Nested::App